amazeeio/docs/local_docker_development/os_x_cachalot.md

 ## DNS

-Cachalot installs a DNS server listening on the private interface, which resolves `*.docker.amazee.io` to the Cachalot VM.
+Cachalot installs a DNS server, which resolves `*.docker.amazee.io` to the Cachalot VM.

 ## NFS